pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 There aren't any currently running servers listed because JupyterLab hasn't been started up yet.

 ### Starting the Server
-We'll be modifying JupyterLab's configuration in the next section, but for now we can start the JupyterLab server with all of the default settings:
+We'll be modifying JupyterLab's configuration in the next section, but we can start the JupyterLab server with all of the default settings for now:
 ```bash
 scraps@pop-os:~$ jupyter lab
 [I 2022-12-04 20:30:42.533 ServerApp] jupyterlab | extension was successfully linked.